-Brendan Rodgers hopes the Hillsborough report will bring an end to disgraceful and tasteless chants by "idiots".
+Liverpool manager Brendan Rodgers hopes the Hillsborough Independent Panel's report into the disaster will bring an end to disgraceful and tasteless chants by "idiots".

 Rodgers said the smear campaign which had been perpetrated against the fans was something which had gained a global foothold and he sympathised with what the families had faced up to.